rohitsahoo11/Personal-Finance-Tracker/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Expense Tracker

+This project is an Expense Tracker application built with [Create React App](https://github.com/facebook/create-react-app).
+It allows users to track their income, expenses, and view a balance summary, helping them to monitor and manage their finances more effectively.

+## Features

+- **Add Transactions**: Record income and expenses, including the date and category.
+- **Track Balance**: View the current balance based on income and expenses.
+- **View Income & Expenses Summary**: Get a breakdown of total income and expenses.

 ## Available Scripts